possxx/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-First js project to play rock, paper, scissors in the console.
+First pure js project to play rock, paper, scissors with a simple GUI.